santhosh-tekuri/kubernetes/cassandra/README.md

   - `START_RPC` is set to `true`
   - `RPC_ADDRESS` is set to `0.0.0.0`
 - authentication
+  - optional. enabled by secret
+  - if enabled:
     - `AUTHENTICATOR` is set to `PasswordAuthenticator`
     - `AUTHORIZER` is set to `CassandraAuthorizer`
-  - password for user `cassandra` is specified in secret
     - job `initialize.yaml` changes the password
-    - waits for cluster ready using env `REPLICAS`
 - jvm settings
   - `MAX_HEAP_SIZE` is set to `2048M`
   - `HEAP_NEWSIZE` is set to `512M`
 - `initialize.cql` can be used to create keyspaces and table on startup
+  - waits for cluster ready using env `REPLICAS`
   - this file is executed by job `initialize.yaml`